 Scilla madeirensis Menezes is native to Madeira.
 When Scilla was proposed to be split into a number of genera it was to be moved to Autonoe and become Autonoe madeirensis.
 This species has been discussed on the pbs list a number of times.
 It is thought to be rare in the wild, perhaps nearing extinction, but one correspondent from Madeira has seen it in a number of locations there flowering in September to October although when grown in cultivation at Kew it blooms later as the dormant plants are not watered until October.
-Several growers have found that their plants do not set seed.
+It grows in nature in partially shaded or north facing rocky slopes in Madeira with very little fluctuation in temperature (not very hot or cold).
+It was described on the pbs list as growing in an "eternal spring" climate under the constant influence of the trade winds.
+It is only dry for a few months in summer, but there still is high humidity from cloud condensation in summer.
+Several growers have found that their plants do not set seed, but others have been more successful, some by pollinating with a paint brush and others find the bees do the job when flowering occurs when they are abundant.
+Seed pods take a number of months to dry off.
 If seeds can be obtained, they germinate easily, but like the mature bulbs need to be protected from frost.
 Mature bulbs are a distinctive purple color and are potted on the surface of the soil and pull themselves down a bit, but the neck and shoulders remain exposed.
 A blog post describes how they grow this species at Kew and shows photos of the mature bulbs and flowers.
 In referring to the color of the bulbs in the photos, Brian Whyer commented that "the Kew photos maybe exaggerate this because they have been inspected and well cleaned to minimise any mealy bug problems which they are prone to.
 The nice round young bulbs become quite scaly with age."

 References are made to this species under the spelling of Scilla maderensis, both on the pbs list and the Internet.
 This spelling is not listed on The Plant List or IPNI, but Tropicos does list a Scilla maderensis var. melliodora Svent.
 In 2011 the pbs list correspondent from Madeira described this plant as "a very rare variant known only to occur in the remote archipelago of selvagens islands, and even here they only grow on the Selvagem pequena, an islet which is less than 1 km square of area.
 The amazing thing is that the flowers are scented and might be pollinated by endemic lizards...
 The leaves are more silvery too and I suspect this might be a new species as it differs a lot from the standard form."

 Scilla melaina Speta is one of the small scillas, endemic to the mountains of Turkey.
 Its seeds were sown in a 4" container in a raised bed in the garden in Tumwater, Washington -USA- (USDA zone 7A), and reached first flowering in 4 years.
 It has been trouble free; the slugs don't even seem to bother it.
 I can find no reference to any name change, and think it is one of the species remaining in Scilla.
-Photos by Dave Brastow.
+Photos by Dave Brastow and Terry Laskiewicz.

 Scilla messeniaca Boiss. would be moved to Schnarfia and named Schnarfia messeniaca in the proposed Scilla split.
 It is from southern Greece.
 It has broad leaves and naturalizes in gardens but the leaves suffer in very wet winter climates.
 Photos by John Lonsdale.